sagemath/trac_to_gh/Issue 8023.md

 # Issue 8023: doctest in combinat/words/morphism.py creates a file "test.sobj" not in a temporary directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8023

 Original creator: jhpalmieri